help-me-mom/ng-mocks/README.md

 - dummy abstract methods for services with a `useClass` definition
 - mock dummies of tokens with a `useClass` definition
 - respect of tokens with a `useExisting` definition
-- empty objects instead of tokens with a `useFactory` definition
+- empty objects instead of tokens with a `helperUseFactory` definition
 - base primitives instead of tokens with a `useValue` definition
 - mock copies of tokens with a `useValue` definition